 About Carpal Tunnel Syndrome

-Carpal tunnel syndrome is a common condition that causes numbness, tingling, pain, or weakness in your wrist or hand, particularly in your thumb and first few fingers.
-Repetitive motions -- such as assembly line work, racquet sports, and typing -- are often the cause.
+Carpal tunnel syndrome is a common condition caused by a pinched nerve in the wrist.
+Symptoms include numbness, tingling, pain, and/or weakness in your hand, particularly in your thumb and first few fingers.

 The carpal tunnel is a narrow passageway in your wrist where nerves and tendons pass through to your hand.
-If your tendons or tissues become swollen, they can compress a nerve, causing carpal tunnel syndrome.
+If your tendons or tissues become swollen, they compress the median nerve -- the nerve that runs from your forearm into the palm of your hand -- causing carpal tunnel syndrome.
 You’re more likely to get the condition if you have relatively small carpal tunnels.
-It can also occur due to a traumatic injury or following surgery.
+It can also occur due to a traumatic injury, swollen tendons, fluid retention from pregnancy, or after surgery.
+People with thyroid issues, rheumatoid arthritis, or diabetes also have an increased risk for developing carpal tunnel syndrome.

 When to Seek Treatment for Carpal Tunnel Syndrome

-Rest, applying cold packs, and avoiding repetitive motion can help, but if your symptoms persist or interrupt your sleep or daily activities, it may be time to see a hand and wrist specialist.
-It’s important not to wait too long to get care; carpal tunnel syndrome can lead to permanent nerve damage if left untreated.
+If you have tried rest and altering your daily activities, but symptoms persist and interrupt sleep or your daily routine, it may be time to see a hand and wrist specialist.
+It’s important not to wait too long to get care; carpal tunnel syndrome can lead to permanent numbness and weakness in the hand if left untreated.

 Treatments for Carpal Tunnel Syndrome

-Your Duke hand and wrist specialist will do a physical exam to rule out other wrist conditions with similar symptoms.
-He or she may also use tests such as nerve conduction studies or ultrasound to confirm your diagnosis.
+Your Duke hand and wrist specialist will perform a physical exam to rule out other wrist conditions with similar symptoms.
+They may also use tests such as electrodiagnostic studies, which measure electrical activity generated by muscles and nerves, or ultrasound to confirm your diagnosis.

 Nonsurgical Treatments

 Whenever possible, our hand and wrist specialists use nonsurgical treatments for carpal tunnel syndrome.
-These can include a wrist brace or splint, nonsteroidal anti-inflammatory medicines (NSAIDs), or steroid injections.
+These may include a wrist brace or splint, nonsteroidal anti-inflammatory medicines (NSAIDs), or steroid injections.

 Our hand and wrist care team includes occupational therapists who specialize in treating hand, wrist, and elbow conditions.
-If you have surgery for carpal tunnel syndrome, you’ll also work with our occupational therapists to achieve maximum recovery and return quickly to your normal activities -- typically in less than two weeks.
+If you have surgery for carpal tunnel syndrome, you may also work with our occupational therapists to help achieve maximum recovery.

 Carpal Tunnel Surgery